hotosm/hotosm-website/README.md

 ![Website](https://user-images.githubusercontent.com/12103383/55768572-96f22280-5aa7-11e9-998d-9667f5d3a7dc.png)

 ## Website issues
 Please use the issue tracker at https://github.com/hotosm/hotosm-website/issues to report bugs, develop ideas, ask questions or give feedback.
 Thank you!

+## Security Notes

+- Github Pages does not support HSTS even when added in meta tags
+- Content-Security-Policy must be tweaked appropriately when new integrations are added
+- Security header controls are absent in GH-Pages; So it's added as HTTP meta tags in `_includes/head.html`